-For cash management purposes the Post Falls Urban Renewal Agency maintains deposit accounts at Community 1st Bank and the State of Idaho Local Government Investment Pool (LGIP) as well as 4 CD's.
+For cash management purposes the Post Falls Urban Renewal Agency maintains deposit accounts at Community 1st Bank and the State of Idaho Local Government Investment Pool (LGIP) as well as 5 CD's.
 These accounts are as follows:

 Community 1 st Bank LGIP CD's

-Checking Account (ACH) General Fund (ACH) Columbia Bank
+Checking Account (ACH) General Fund (ACH) Idaho Central Credit Union

-Money Market Account Capital Improvements (ACH) Global Credit Union
+Money Market Account Capital Improvements (ACH) Potlatch Federal Credit Union

 Spokane Teachers Credit Union

 Washington Trust Bank

+Washington Trust Bank (CDARS)

 All funds received for deposit, primarily Tax Increment checks, are deposited to a Community 1st Bank checking account, as that is an Automated Clearing House (ACH) account which is used to transfer funds to and receive monies from the LGIP General Fund and/or the LGIP Capital Improvements Fund (ACH) accounts.
 Funds retained in the LGIP General Fund represent the Agency annual operating budget funds.
 The balances carried in the Community 1st Bank money market and checking accounts also maintain Agency operating budget balances.
 The LGIP Capital Improvements funds are used for proponent and project reimbursement typically on a semi-annual basis.
-City Center District and East Post Falls District reimbursement is made on a monthly as-billed project basis.
+City Center District and East Post Falls District reimbursement was made on a monthly as-billed project basis.